-The fabric of the awning sags
+The Fabric of the Awning Sags

 Fungus or Mold

-Damage from the Sun
+Damage From the Sun

-Damage from Snow
+Damage From Snow

-Damage from Rain
+Damage From Rain

 Bees and Other Insects

-|Knocking or cracking||Tighten the brackets that hold the awning in place|
+|Knocking or cracking||Tighten the brackets that hold the awning in place.|

-|Fabric sags||Reverse crank the awning until taught and make sure the fabric is rolling correctly over roller tube|
+|Fabric sags||Reverse crank the awning until taught and make sure the fabric rolls correctly over the roller tube.|

-|Motor not working||Wait 10 to 15 minutes for the automated motor to cool down|
+|Electric awning won’t retract||Wait 10 to 15 minutes for the automated motor to cool down.|

-|Fungus or mold||Clean with a broom or vacuum and then a hose with a mild mildew remover|
+|Fungus or mold||Clean with a broom or vacuum.
+Then, hose the awning and apply a mild mildew remover.|

-|Wind||Keep retracted when not in use and ideally add a wind or motion sensor to automatically close the awning in strong winds|
+|Wind||Keep your awning retracted when not in use.
+Also, add a wind or motion sensor to automatically close your awning in strong winds.|

-|Snow||Remove any accumulated snow and then retract the awning|
+|Snow||Remove any accumulated snow and retract the awning.|

-|Rain||Pitch down or retract or retract the awning to keep water from pooling on the fabric|
+|Rain||Pitch down or retract the awning to keep water from pooling on its fabric.|

-|Bees||Limit food sources for the bees and keep the awning retracted when not in use|
+|Bees||Limit food sources for the bees.
+Keep the awning retracted when not in use.|

-|Nesting||Remove nesting promptly and keep the awning retracted when not in use OR install a fully enclosed, full cassette awning|
+|Nesting||Remove nesting promptly and keep the awning retracted when not in use.
+Or install a fully enclosed, full cassette awning.|

 If you’re a current awning owner or considering an awning, but are unsure of what’s right for you, RetractableAwningsReviews.com has the information you need.
 You can look at this website’s product reviews to help walk you through the pros and cons of various awning and pergola products.
 You’ll also find thorough walkthroughs of common manual and retractable awning problems owners face and recommended solutions for these issues.